Where Ecology and Conservation meet Technology

 Database Organization

-If you’re like most other organizations, you have legacy data that is housed in the silo; you can’t move forward without knowing what you already have or how to communicate that information.
+Many nonprofit organizations have legacy data that has been collected in a multitude of formats throughout the years, and it is a challenge to sift through it for important trends and analysis; you can’t move forward without knowing what you already have or how to communicate that information.
 We can help you to organize your data so that it is easier to integrate new field collected data, from a customized mobile application that we can also develop for you.
 With an organized dataset, you increase your capacity to communicate your unique resources to the global community.

 Whether you are getting ready for 30 x 30, looking to obtain or spend grant funding, now is the time to take action and contract our services.
-We will guide you in the programmatic development of management plans and project implementation outlines to develop budgets and get projects off the ground!
-There is more money than ever available to fund fuel reduction and climate change projects, and there’s no time to wait to accomplish that meaningful work that you want to do which has been waiting on the sideline.
+We will guide you in the programmatic development of comprehensive management plans and project implementation outlines to develop budgets and get projects off the ground!
+Combining the technical GIS expertise and skills of community engagement to identify culturally relevant tools to document resources, Map the Point will listen to your needs and design a custom solution.

 Integrated Pest Mgmt.